grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] **Check `binaries_architecture.md` for existing `twitter_post` function signatures before implementing.**
 - [ ] Implement logic to reply to each commitment with a unique $TAO address, sourcing from `twitter_post.rs`.
 - [ ] Wire it up as the `reply-with-fees` subcommand.
+- [ ] Implement Twitter posting functionality for fee replies (real API)
+- [ ] Test posting fee replies to real commitments on Twitter
+- [ ] Ensure config file can be swapped for different Twitter accounts/roles
 - [ ] **Create tests for the reply-with-fees subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions reply-with-fees` command.
 - [ ] Update `Cargo.toml` to version `0.6.3`.